romaingrude/todomvc-automation/ReadME.md

 This automation suite follows [THIS](https://docs.google.com/spreadsheets/d/1xfVrCSVfsmKX8-mgEvxGOfKtDdXz4gK5cTZg8T5Ipso/edit#gid=0) test tracker.

-The test suite is set up to work on Safari, Chrome and Firefox.
+The test suite is configured to run seamlessly across Safari, Chrome, and Firefox browsers.
+Extensive testing has been conducted on all three browsers to ensure compatibility and reliability.
+The setup includes a customized configuration within IntelliJ and the gradle.build file, enabling the parallel execution of the test scripts for enhanced efficiency.

-All three browsers have been tested and a custom configuration within IntelliJ and gradle.build allow for parallel execution of the script.
+This parallel execution capability optimizes the testing process, allowing multiple test scenarios to be executed concurrently across different browsers.
+The combination of browser compatibility testing and parallel execution ensures a robust and efficient testing environment for the test suite.